nondejus/AwesomeUnityCommunity/README.md

 * [Visual Studio (Windows)](https://visualstudio.microsoft.com/es/) - Official supported IDE for Unity in Windows platform.
 * [Visual Studio (Mac)](https://visualstudio.microsoft.com/es/vs/mac/) - Official supported IDE for Unity in Mac OS platform.
+* [Unity VS Toolbox](https://github.com/Naphier/Unity-VS-Toolbox) - Included in this project is a VS toolbox for most of the Monobehaviour events listed in order of execution.
+You'll also find a bunch of templates that can be installed so they will show up in the Add Item context menu.
+* [Unity C# 5.0 and 6.0 Integration](https://github.com/Naphier/Unity-VS-Toolbox) - This is a hack that replaces Unity's C# compiler with the latest Roslyn, which lets you write scripts in Unity using C# 7.3.
 * [Visual Studio Code](https://code.visualstudio.com/) - Cross platform IDE built with web technologies.
 * [VSCode Unity Debug Support](https://github.com/Unity-Technologies/vscode-unity-debug) - Unity debugging support for VS Code.
 * [VSCode Unity Integration](https://github.com/dotBunny/VSCode) - Unity Visual Studio Code Integration.
+* [Unity Tools](https://github.com/TobiahZ/unity-tools) - A Visual Studio Code Extension to provide some tools for Unity development.
 * [Jetbrains' Rider](https://www.jetbrains.com/dotnet/promo/unity/) - Jetbrains alternative to Visual Studio.
+* [Resharper Unity](https://github.com/JetBrains/resharper-unity) - A proxy App to be able to open Unity 5 C# classes using the new Project Rider from Jetbrains, in Mac OS X.
+* [RiderProxy](https://github.com/siliconcat/RiderProxy) - Unity support for both ReSharper and Rider.
 * [Consulo](http://consulo.site/) - Consulo editor.
 * [MonoDevelop](https://www.monodevelop.com/) - MonoDevelop editor.
 Initially the default editor for Unity.
 Now is deprecated.
 * [Unity3DVim](https://github.com/NOSDuco/Unity3dVim) - Unity Vim Editor Integration for Linux.